-The Global Ethics and Compliance Department
+3. Contacting the Global Ethics and Compliance Department

 The Global Ethics and Compliance (Global Ethics) department oversees the Company's efforts to conduct business ethically and in compliance with the laws that govern us throughout the world.

+Global Ethics:

-Global Ethics provides ethics and compliance training and communications, maintains corporate policies, sponsors the Ethics Help Line and other channels for employees to seek advice or report concerns about perceived or actual wrongdoing, and investigates reports of policy or law violations.
-But remember: acting ethically and in compliance with the law is every employees responsibility.
+- Provides Ethics and compliance training and communications - Maintains corporate policies - Sponsors the Ethics Helpline and other channels for employees to seek advice or report concerns about perceived or actual wrongdoing - Investigates reports of policy or law violations